-You’ll love the great flavour and texture of this bread, together with the added goodness of whole grains.
+You’ll love the great flavour and texture of this multi grain bread, together with the added goodness of whole grains.
 It makes great sandwich bread and is lovely toasted, as well.
 It’s also a fast-riser, so you’ll be enjoying it in no time!

-Cereal Mix – This loaf uses multigrain cereal mix, which is a mix that is generally used to make a hot cereal when combined with hot water or milk.
+Cereal Mix – This loaf uses multi grain cereal mix, which is a mix that is generally used to make a hot cereal when combined with hot water or milk.
 This kind of mix is the most efficient way to get a variety of whole grains together.
 Do note though, that these mixes are 100% whole grains, with no added sweeteners etc, so steer away from the commercial flavoured oatmeal mixes etc.

 If you can’t find any of those mixes, look for something like a porridge mix.
 Rogers makes a couple of Porridge mixes – Porridge Oats and Healthy Grains (oat flakes, oat bran, wheat bran and flaxseed) or Porridge Oats and Ancient Grains (Oat, rye, barley, spelt and khorasan flakes, oat bran, millet, flaxseed, quinoa flakes).
 Quaker makes a mix called Quaker Super Grains Hot Cereal, that is a mix of whole grain oats, flaxseed, and quinoa.